 T = Time-Bound.
 Agree on set target dates for when objectives are to be completed.
 For example, “increase profit by 20% over the previous year from completing three new service contracts before the end of the first quarter.”

-Using SMART goals is a bare minimum for setting objectives.
-The OKR approach expands upon this idea into a method for management by objective (MBO).
+Setting objectives using SMART goals is the bare minimum approach, so the OKR approach expands upon this idea into a method for management by objective (MBO).

 Legendary venture capitalist John Doerr wrote the New York Times bestseller Measure What Matters about using an Objectives and Key Results (OKR) approach to operational excellence.
 Doerr worked as an engineer at Intel under Andy Grove (who Doerr called “the greatest manager of his or any era”) where he learned to use OKRs.
 He later introduced OKRs to over 500 companies where he was an investor, including Google, Amazon, Intuit, and Twitter.